sekoyo/react-image-crop/README.md

 To develop run `npm start`, this will recompile your JS and SCSS on changes.

 You can test your changes by opening `demo/index.html` in a browser (you don't need to be running a server).

-You don't need to run the `npm run release` step, this is only for publishing to NPM.